dig412/tips-and-tricks/presentation.md

 ##Amiss
 * Data mapper ORM
 * Keeps its hands off your codebase - POPO
-* Works well as part of a Repository pattern
+* Works well as part of a Repository pattern, lets you keep all persistence logic away from business logiv

 .center[
 ![](images/amiss1.png)